 Boardroom 2030

-A guide for supervisory boards and advisory boards
+A management book for supervisory boards and advisory boards

-This book shows how ambidexterity can help not only top management but also supervisory and advisory boards in their committee work during turbulent times.
+This book shows how ambidexterity supports supervisory and advisory boards as well as non-executive directors in their board work during turbulent times.

 It features contributions from Michael L. Tushman (Harvard Business School; renowned ambidexterity researcher) and Andy Binns (Change Logic, Boston), among others.